Royal Lao Navy: Service dress and field uniforms

 The French Army's tropical light khaki cotton shirt and pants (Tenue de toile kaki clair Mle 1945), modelled after the World War II U.S. Army tropical "Chino" working dress was also issued.
 While the cut of the matching khaki trousers was virtually identical to the Navy pattern, the shirt had two patch breast pockets closed by clip-cornered straight flaps and shoulder straps.

 In alternative, the short-sleeved M1946 (Chemisette kaki clair Mle 1946) – whose cut was almost identical to the M1948 variant – and the "Chino"-style M1949 (Chemisette kaki clair Mle 1949) khaki shirts could be worn with the matching M1946 khaki shorts (Culotte courte kaki clair Mle 1946) in hot weather.
 On active service, Laotian Navy boat crewmen wore French all-arms M1947 drab green fatigues (Treillis de combat Mle 1947), standard issue in the FAL in the 1950s.

 Reflecting the increasing American influence, a new set of distinctive uniforms was introduced for the MRL in the early 1960s.
-Senior officers and petty officers were given a Navy blue overseas service uniform, which consisted of a double-breasted reefer jacket with a double row of six gilt metal buttons bearing the Royal Lao Armed Forces (FAR) wreathed "Vishnu" trident, and was worn with a white shirt and Navy blue tie, completed with matching Navy blue trousers.
+Senior officers and petty officers were given a Navy blue overseas service uniform, which consisted of a double-breasted reefer jacket with a double row of six gilt metal buttons bearing the FAR wreathed "Shiva" trident, and was worn with a white shirt and Navy blue tie, completed with matching Navy blue trousers.
 Enlisted ranks received a Navy blue Sailor suit as their overseas service uniform.
 MRL personnel also began to wear U.S.-supplied OG 107 jungle fatigues, standard issue in the FAR; Thai and South Vietnamese versions, as well as Laotian-made copies were also worn.
 All these variants of the OG-107 fatigues often featured modifications to the original design such as shirts with shoulder straps and pockets closed by dual-buttoned straight flaps or pen pockets added on the left sleeve above the elbow, an affection common to all Laotian, South Vietnamese and Cambodian military officers, and additional side "cargo" pockets on the trousers.
-Olive Green M1967 Jungle Utility Uniforms also came into use in 1970-71.
+Olive Green M1967 Jungle Utility Uniforms also came into use in 1970–71.

-Camouflage fatigues were sometimes worn, consisting of Tigerstripe patterns from the United States, Thailand (Thai Tadpole and the so-called 'Rubber' Tigerstripe variant) and South Vietnam (Tadpole Sparse), and Highland patterns (ERDL 1948 Leaf pattern or "Woodland pattern"), the latter being either supplied by the same sources or locally produced.
+Camouflage fatigues were sometimes worn, consisting of Tigerstripe patterns from the United States, Thailand (Thai Tadpole and the so-called "Rubber" Tigerstripe variant) and South Vietnam (Tadpole Sparse), and Highland patterns (ERDL 1948 Leaf pattern or "Woodland pattern"), the latter being either furnished by the same sources or locally produced.
 Olive green U.S. M-1951 field jackets were also issued to all-ranks.